The Passionate Eye

-The Passionate Eye is a Canadian documentary television series—and online playlist—that showcases documentary programming from around the world focusing on topics of news, current affairs, politics, and social issues.
-Airing on CBC News Network, it has been on-air since 1992, and has had a website since 2002.
+The Passionate Eye is a Canadian documentary television series that showcases documentary programming focusing on topics of news, current affairs, politics, and social issues.
+Airing on CBC Television and CBC News Network, the program airs a mixture of Canadian and international documentaries; some are original to the program, while others are feature documentaries that previously had a theatrical run, or television documentaries that previously or concurrently aired on other public television broadcasts in the United States or the United Kingdom.

+Originally hosted by Douglas Leiterman, the program premiered in 1992 on CBC Newsworld as a showcase to rebroadcast classic documentary films, with noteworthy broadcasts in the inaugural season including Warrendale, Summer in Mississippi and The Mills of the Gods: Viet Nam.
+Leiterman would often also conduct new interviews with the filmmakers about their work on the films presented.

+In its second season, it began to introduce newer documentaries into its programming, with its mix of older and newer films evolving much more strongly toward newer films as the show continued.

-The program was originally hosted by Michaëlle Jean, who left the position when she was appointed the new Governor General of Canada effective September 27, 2005.
+Michaëlle Jean became host of the program in 2000, holding the role until she was appointed the new Governor General of Canada in 2005.
 Jean was not immediately replaced by a permanent host; the series continued under a hostless format until 2015, when Wendy Mesley finally took the reins as a permanent host.

 The series initially aired on Sunday and Monday nights.
 Debuting documentaries, the Sunday programme was titled The Passionate Eye Sunday Showcase (or, The Passionate Eye - Sunday); whereas the Monday-night feature was titled The Passionate Eye - Monday.
 The series eventually dropped the "Sunday" and "Monday" from its heading when it began to air episodes more regularly into its third decade.
-The show formerly also aired on CBC Television's main network, but was replaced by Doc Zone and later Firsthand.
-The Passionate Eye continues to air on CBC News Network several times a week.

-Going into 2021, CBC made various changes to its documentary commissioning operations; moving forward, the corporation will now commission and acquire one-hour documentaries under its The Passionate Eye banner.
-Also under this new strategy, documentaries that were previously commissioned under CBC Docs POV will be commissioned for CBC Television and CBC Gem under the Passionate Eye brand.
+The show has consistently aired on CBC News Network throughout its run; its broadcast on the main CBC Television network has varied, with the terrestrial network airing the show some seasons, or running other documentary series such as Doc Zone and Firsthand instead of The Passionate Eye at other times.
+Going into 2021, CBC made various changes to its documentary commissioning operations, dropping the other series and reuniting its documentary broadcasts on both the terrestrial and news channels under the Passionate Eye brand.

 Similar documentary services of CBC's include: The Nature of Things, which commissions one-hour science and nature documentaries; documentary Channel, which commissions feature-length documentaries; and CBC Short Docs, which greenlights shorter-form documentaries and digital shorts.